IHE/RAD.IRA/input/pagecontent/volume-1.md

 `Event Consumption` means an application, upon receiving an event from the `Hub`, reacts to the event and performed some actions according to its business logic.

-This means from the driving application perspective, in order to synchronize the context with other applications, it is desirable to publish as many events as reasonable so that other subscribers can be aware of the same context as in the driving application.
+This means from the content sharing application perspective, in order to synchronize the context with other applications, it may be desirable to publish frequent events so that other subscribers can be aware of the same context as in the content sharing application.

 On the other hand, from the subscribing application perspective, it is up to its business logic to determine how to react to the received event.
 This business logic may be automatic or requires additional user input.

 For example, in a nodule tracking application, when the user goes through the study images, the user may keep track of (a.k.a. bookmarking) nodules observed (e.g. 1, 2, ..., 9, 10).
 Then once the user reviewed the full study, the user may select a subset of the nodules (e.g. 2, 3, 5, 9) identified as important to be added to the report.
 In this scenario, it is highly recommended that the nodule tracking application sends an event for each nodule (i.e. 1, 2, ..., 9, 10) being bookmarked so that the reporting application is aware of all the nodules the user observed (but not necessary added to the report yet).
 The user can then instruct the reporting application to add a subset of the nodules (i.e. 2, 3, 5, 9) to the report.
 Note that since the reporting application is aware of all the nodules observed by synchronizing the context with the nodule tracking application, selecting a subset of the nodules is a local operation and can be done in any order (i.e. the action is not required to only apply to the most recent context received).

 Note that this implies the reporting application has to keep track of all the contexts in the received events, independent of whether the context will be used in the report later.
 This is important because there is no `Command` defined in this profile, and the reporting application cannot request past context from the reporting application or the `Hub`.
 (The reporting application may provide other means to support a query mechanism, but this is out of scope of this profile).

+TODO: Add a counter example that too many events have negative impact.
+So choose wisely what are reasonable to share.

 #### 1:XX.4.1.6 Timing of Sending an Event